karenL26/time-series-project/README.md

 In this project you can find some basic exploratory analysis and the data preparation for modeling [here](src/explore_tsf.ipynb).

-The model construction use XGBoost and it was applied to it hypertune.

 The model construction is [here](src/app.py).

 The datasets were obtained from the following links: